dlu-ch/dlb/doc/cmd_tool.rst

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an output dependency of a tool.

-   The dDependency (e.g. a file) is removed before the tool is not executed.
+   The dependency (e.g. a file) is removed before the tool is not executed.
    After the execution of the tool it must exist.

 These classes are used for structure only; the have no meaningful attribute or methods.